mat02/python-package-template/README.rst

     cd your_new_project

+    # To install dependencies...

+    # if using pipenv (recommended)
-    pipenv install -d # recommended
+    pipenv install -d
-    pip install -e . # (pipenv install -d -e .) is still buggy, so best to do these commands separately
+    pip install -e .

-    # or if not using pipenv
+    # otherwise, if using pip with virtualenv, pyenv, or another toolchain
+    # take what steps you need to create your virtual environment and...
     pip install -e .[dev]

     # to see what options are automated for you via fabric